An exploration of recent developments of Recurrent Units in Recurrent Neural Networks (RNN) and their effect on contextual understanding in text.

 If you are not familiar with neural networks, it is recommended that you become at least a bit familiar.
 Today there are many sources to learn from.
 The Neural Networks and Deep Learning book by Michael Nielsen is quite easy to get started with, chapter 2 should give most of the required background.
 If you are more curious the Deep Learning book by Goodfellow et. al. is much more extensive, chapter 5 should be a good start.

-To give a too short introduction, vanilla neural networks are essentially composed of two things: sums and non-linear function, like the sigmoid function.
+essentially composed of two things: sums and non-linear function, like the sigmoid function.
 In matrix notation this can be written as: Where is the output?

 In this article, the output is in terms of probabilities.
 To turn something into probabilities the Softmax function can be used.